TenebrisNoctua/ServerAuthority/docs/examples/character.md

 ```

 We now have a simple initial system that allows us to connect to the `.FixedHeartbeat` signal and set our Player property.

+However, just like in the modular way, we need to create an input system to capture input from the client.
-Repeating the steps from the Modular way for Inputs, we now have a hierarchy like this:
+Repeating the steps from [Modular Way](#default-modular-way), we now have a hierarchy like this:

 ![hierarchy_4](../img/tutorial/character/hierarchyimage_4.png)

-Now that we can gain input from the client, we can move on to creating the actual system which will calculate the movement for the character.
+We can now move on to creating the actual system which will calculate the movement for the character.

 ### CharacterMovement